J-PCode/CentriaCybersecurityCourse2025/BookingSystem/Phase1/Part1/test_report_191125.md

 | F-04 | 🔴 High | Missing Session management | GET and POST responses isn't Set-Cookie header and nothing to identify session.
 This means no session isolation and authentication protection | Burp screenshot: Response headers for get / register contain no set-cookie header |
 | F-05 | 🟠 Medium | Missing Secure Cookie flags | Since the application sets no cookies, security flags such as `HttpOnly`, `Secure`, and `SameSite` are missing.
 This leaves the app unprotected against CSRF and XSS-related cookie abuse. | Response headers include only `content-type` and `content-length`, no cookies. |

----

-> [!NOTE]
-> Include up to 5 findings total.
-> Keep each description short and clear.

----

 # 5️⃣ OWASP ZAP Test Report (Attachment)